How proper humidity control saves you money when increasing ventilation

 The common solution And why it doesn’t work.

 To increase ventilation so dramatically, facilities have to set air handlers to use 100% outside air.
 That means no air is recirculated through the machine.
 Therefore, the air handler only gets one chance to knock down temperature and humidity.

 Under “normal” circumstances air is recirculated, allowing the units to knock the temperature down and remove more moisture from the air each time it passes through.
-That helps create stable temperatures, decent humidity control and it’s relatively efficient (compared to using 100% outside air)
+That helps create stable temperatures, and decent humidity control and it’s relatively efficient (compared to using 100% outside air).

 - Air handlers aren’t designed to operate this way.
 They’re horribly inefficient when they only get one pass at the air.
 They consume tons of energy, which causes bills to skyrocket.